Together, We Can End Unsheltered Homelessness

 Unsheltered homelessness has never been the norm in Portland.

-In the 1990s, Portland, lauded as our nation’s leader (link to timeline 1980s) in caring for our homeless, employed nighttime emergency shelters to ensure no person was forced to sleep unsheltered.
+In the 1990s, Portland, lauded as our nation’s leader in caring for our homeless, employed nighttime emergency shelters to ensure no person was forced to sleep unsheltered.

-Regrettably, in 2017, the City/County Joint Office of Homeless Services (City/County JOHS), taking over the management of shelters, which until then had been managed by the City of Portland, implemented a completely new set of shelter guidelines. (link to timeline JOHS)
+Regrettably, in 2016, the City/County Joint Office of Homeless Services (City/County JOHS), taking over the management of shelters, which until then had been managed by the City of Portland, implemented a completely new set of shelter guidelines.

 2017 City/County Changes in the Sheltering Guidelines: